JRG-Developer/MediaRSSParser/README.md

 Again to narrow the project scope, `Media RSS` will be considered to mean the namespace specification defined at this <a href="http://www.rssboard.org/media-rss">Media RSS mirror</a>.

-However, this project aims to mitigate these issues by doing the following:
+This project aims to mitigate these issues by doing the following:

 1) Allowing for *matcher methods* (see `RSSParser.m` private methods) that allow different element names to match the same model object/property (e.g. `item` and `entry` both map to an `RSSItem` object).